vitaelp/app-for-booking-a-vacation/README.md

 First web app.

-Users can find dream vacation.
+Users can find their dream vacation.

+Important:
+to log in: /login:
+username:admin
+password:admin